Posted 01.19.2023 by Josh Krakauer

 So while your business may want to recruit employees, attract customers, and engage with influencers—your primary content and channel strategy should be formed from your most valuable prospects and customers.

-The segment who can lift up your brand and reach your customers.
-Who influences your customer?
+The segment that can lift your brand and reach your customers.
+Marketing exclusively to purchase decision-makers is limiting your growth.
+Who influences your customers?
 Defining this group can be key to unlocking earned media and traffic.
-Note: You can swap “customer” with the designation that makes sense – client, donor, guest, or member.

 Your juicy content ideas will come from the answers to these questions, so it’s important to get authentic, qualitative feedback—ideally from your customers.

-To recap: First, identify your most valuable, aspirational, and influencer audience segments.
+First, identify your most valuable, aspirational, and influencer audience segments.
 Then ask yourself and key members of your organization:

 Missing a few?
 Preferences will vary, but that’s where secondary channels come in.

-Gone are the days where following best practice meant being “everywhere.”
-(Remember Peach, you guys?)
 Still, there is tremendous upside in being an early adopter.
 If your audience is starting to make their way to a new platform, it should be on your radar.
-B2B TikTok, I’m talking about you.
-Think 80/20 with the 20% representing a smaller subset of your bandwidth tied to experimentation and growth.
+B2Bs exploring TikTok, I’m talking about you.

-As an example, a B2B manufacturing firm might find their core business customers use LinkedIn professionally and Facebook personally, while their aspirational audience is more of a DIY creator, so increasingly more TikTok and Instagram-heavy.
-Their social media channel strategy might require investing 80% of their time and budget on LinkedIn and Facebook efforts where they’ve proven the value, and up to 20% on TikTok videos, Instagram posts and/or ads.
+Their social media channel strategy might require investing 80% of their time and budget on LinkedIn and Facebook efforts where they’ve proven the value, and up to 20% on creating TikTok videos, Instagram Reels, and/or ads.
 This channel mix should be evaluated on a quarterly or semi-annual basis.

 (Yes, there are B2B manufacturers on TikTok, really.)

-Organic reach isn’t what it used to be, but if you’re investing time on a channel, you should invest in audience growth.
-From invite-to-likes to the proactive following, engagement groups, and retargeting, there are many tactics for growing your audience.
-The shiny object of the moment will change, but if it’s a ‘white hat’ and working for peers, it should be on your radar.
+From proactive engagement to viral content formats, there are many tactics for growing your audience.
+The shiny object of the moment will change, but if it’s working for peers, it should be on your radar.

-Audience growth tactics include:
+Social media audience growth tactics include:

 To form your channel plan, ask yourself and key members of your organization:

-An effective social media content strategy structures your content plans and outlines what you’ll publish across channels.
 This social media framework could be used as a blueprint for organizing one-off campaigns, or your entire ongoing content strategy.

 Here’s how it works.